Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe: Density Functional Theory

-In constrained-DFT, the structure optimization was performed on the $2 \times 4 \times 4$ supercell of Pnma conventional unit cell, using a $3 \times 3 \times 3$ $k$-point mesh, 500~eV energy cutoff, with lattice constants fixed at the Pnma values.
-Fig.~\ref{fig:Se p bands} shows Se $p_{y,z}$ orbital projected bands in both Pnma and Cmcm phases.
-The band gap is closed along $\Gamma-Y$ by Se $p_{y,z}$ bands in a phase transition from Pnma to Cmcm, which reveals the Peierls nature of the lattice instability~\citep{li2015orbitally,hong2019phase}.
-The non-bonding lone-pair orbital is a hybridized orbital of Sn 5$s$ and Se 4$p_x$.
-For reference, we plot the Sn 5$s$ orbital projected Pnma and Immm band structure.
-Fig.~\ref{fig:Sn 5$s$ bands}(b) shows that below the threshold $N_{eh}$=0.20~hole/f.u., the isosurface plot features hole doping into the in-plane $p$ orbitals that are closer to the Fermi level.
-The electron density change of lone pair orbital (around the Sn atom) is manifest at $N_{h}$=0.20~hole/f.u, which, though having a smaller isosurface than the in-plane $p$ orbitals, has a larger effect in determining the structural distortion.
+Fig.~\ref{fig:Se p bands} (a) shows Se 4$p_{y,z}$ orbital projected bands in both Pnma and Cmcm phases.
+The band gap is closed along $\Gamma-Y$ by bands mainly composing of Se 4$p_{y,z}$ (hybridized with Sn 5$s$) in a phase transition from Pnma to Cmcm, which reveals the Peierls nature of the lattice instability~\citep{li2015orbitally,hong2019phase}.
+The non-bonding lone-pair orbital is a hybridized orbital of Sn 5$s$ and Se 4$p_x$, the electron bands projection onto the latter are shown in the main text.
+For reference, we also plot the Sn 5$s$ orbital projected Pnma and Immm band structure in Fig.~\ref{fig:Se p bands} (b).